 This post contains affiliate links.
 When you purchase through our links, we may earn a commission.

-I love putting eggs in salads, sandwiches, even soups but once in a while I like to up the ante and create something more special like these double decker devilled eggs.
+For me, that often means finding new ways to enjoy eggs.
+I love putting eggs in salads, sandwiches, even soups.
+But once in a while I like to up the ante and create something more special like these double decker devilled eggs.

 Do you have any foods that you secretly love but won’t really admit it because they are too old-fashioned?
 Like tater tot casserole for my husband…or devilled eggs for me?

-Sadly they are not really the trendy food everyone likes to talk about.
-Devilled eggs don’t get updated as much as other things to suit our modern taste and esthetics.
+Sadly they are not really a trendy food everyone likes to talk about.
+Devilled eggs don’t get updated as much as other things to suit our modern taste and aesthetics.

 These devilled eggs are special because they are doubly stuffed or should I say doubly topped… umm…two-tiered?